jamiedumont/tactically-creative.co.uk/README.md

-# tactically-creative.co.uk
+# Tactically Creative Public Website

-Site for Tactically Creative
+Site for design & development company, Tactically Creative; hosted at http://tactically-creative.co.uk

+The site is built using:

+*Hugo
+*Bourbon-Neat
+*Codekit